 What Is Anorexia Nervosa?

-2 Types of Anorexia Nervosa
+Types of Anorexia Nervosa

 The two subtypes of anorexia are:

-1. Restricting Type
+1. Anorexia Nervosa Restricting Type

-People with the restricting type of anorexia display restrictive patterns of eating.
-They may refuse to eat certain types or categories of food (like meat or high-fat food) or they may consume very small portions or only eat low calorie foods.
+People with the restricting type of anorexia display incredibly restrictive patterns of eating.
+They may refuse to eat certain types or categories of food (like meat or high-fat food), or they may consume very small portions or only eat low calorie foods.
 People with the restricting type of anorexia tend to not meet their daily caloric and nutritional needs, placing them at high risk of malnutrition and extreme weight loss.

-- Weight loss supplements: people may abuse weight loss supplements or any prescription or over the counter medications that have appetite suppressant effects or that claim to increase metabolism
+- Weight loss supplements: People may abuse weight loss supplements or any prescription or over the counter medications that have appetite suppressant effects or that claim to increase metabolism.

-2. Binge-Eating/Purging Type
+2. Anorexia Nervosa Binge-Eating/Purging Type

 People with the binge-eating/purging anorexia display behaviors typically associated with bulimia nervosa.
-This subtype involves a pattern of binge-eating or eating large amounts of food in a short amount of time, resulting in feeling overly full, uncomfortable, and guilty.
+This subtype involves a pattern of binge-eating, or eating large amounts of food in a short amount of time, resulting in feeling overly full, uncomfortable, and guilty.
 To achieve weight loss or prevent weight gain, they may purge by vomiting or using laxatives/diuretics.
 Some people with anorexia purge after eating small amounts of food.

 Behaviors to lose weight or prevent weight gain among the binge/purge type include:

-- Laxative or diuretic use: people may engage in laxative abuse (sometimes in dangerously large doses) to attempt to hasten the digestive process and avoid weight gain.
+- Laxative or diuretic use: Someone may engage in laxative abuse (sometimes in dangerously large doses) to attempt to hasten the digestive process and avoid weight gain.
 Some use diuretics to prompt the loss of water weight.

-- Vomiting: people may force themselves to vomit after eating to avoid metabolizing food or because they feel scared, guilty or upset about food they have just consumed
+- Vomiting: People may force themselves to vomit after eating to avoid metabolizing food or because they feel scared, guilty or upset about food they have just consumed.

-Symptoms of Anorexia Nervosa
+Anorexia Nervosa Symptoms

 All psychological disorders, including anorexia, are diagnosed using a standardized set of criteria outlined in the 5th edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM 5).